yveskerwyn/jumpscale/11-config_manager_getting_started.md

 ### Create the SSH key

-The JumpScale configuration manager will encrypt all secret configuration data with an SSH private key of choice.
+The JumpScale config manager will encrypt all secret configuration data with an SSH private key of choice.

 In case you don't have any SSH key yet, create it from the command line, here with an empty passphrase:
 ```bash